ghostsquad/better-slack-resource/README.md

 ## Why did I make this?

-Well, I'll show up.
 Here's what my slack notifications used to look in my pipelines.
 I didn't want just static messages, I wanted rich, descriptive, dynamic messages.
 So I had to do this:

 ```
 resource_types: